HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

   </readouts>
   ~~~
   > #### Note:
-  > Names of the readouts structures are used further in the implementations if ISimG4SaveOutputTool, hence they should contain the name of the detector type they represent: "Tracker", "ECal" (or "EMCal"), "HCal".
+  > Names of the readouts are used further in the implementations if `ISimG4SaveOutputTool`.

 * C++ factory method should:
   * actually construct all the modules of the detector (extracting detail information e.g. on number of modules in z direction or in phi, their material, etc. from the XML file)